ThePro1ector/arduino_scoreboard/README.md

 ## Background
 This project is geared to Volleyball, but should be useable for other scoring.
-The basic idea is drive a string of LEDs wrapped around a board to form a grid, and drive that with and Arduino and a few buttons to create a scoreboard.
+The basic idea is to drive a string of LEDs wrapped around a frame (cardboard or lastic) to form a grid, and drive that with and Arduino and a few buttons to create a scoreboard.

 Unlike some of the other Arduino based scoreboards, there should be very little physical construction, soldering etc.